snowplow-incubator/data-product-accelerators/content/composable-cdp-with-predictive-ml-modeling/_index.md

 ![composable_cdp](images/composable_cdp.png)

-{{% notice note %}}
-Data loaders like [Fivetran](https://www.fivetran.com/) can play an important role in a composable CDP.
-In this accelerator we don't go into detail on setting these up, see [Fivetran's Documentation](https://fivetran.com/docs/destinations/databricks) if you want to learn more.
-{{% /notice %}}

 ***

 #### Who is this guide for?

 - Data scientists who would like to learn how Snowplow behavioral data can be used to build predictive ML models
 - Data practitioners who want to learn how to activate Snowplow behavioral data in third party tools

+{{% notice note %}}
+Data loaders like [Fivetran](https://www.fivetran.com/) can play an important role in a composable CDP.
+In this accelerator we don't go into detail on setting these up.
+See [Fivetran's Documentation](https://fivetran.com/docs/destinations/databricks) if you want to learn more.
+{{% /notice %}}

 ***